svn2github/wordpress-vip-plugins/mediapass/readme.txt

 = How do I get started? =

-If you do not have a MediaPass account, you must register one before installing the plugin.
+If you do not have a MediaPass&#8482; account, you must register one before installing the plugin.
 Go to (http://www.mediapass.com) to register an account.
-Note: You only need to submit the four required fields on the initial signup page.
-There is no need to complete any subsequent steps to start using your MediaPass subscription plugin.Then, follow the simple steps on the 'Installation' tab.
-We also recommend watching this short video (http://youtu.be/jBuDuVGsG_k).
+Follow the simple steps on the 'Installation' tab.

-= How do I use the page overlay option? =
+= How do I use the page overlay style? =

 Highlight the text within your content window that you would like to use as a teaser.
-Click the MediaPass "Overlay" button of your wysiwyg content window.
+Click the MediaPass "mediapass overlay" button of your wysiwyg content window.

 = How do I use the in-page option? =

 Highlight the text within your content window that you would like to hide for those not signed up for access to your content.
-Click the MediaPass "In Page" button of your wysiwyg content window.
+Click the MediaPass&#8482; "mediapass in-page" button of your wysiwyg content window.

 = How do I use the video overlay option? =

-Click the MediaPass "Video" button of your wysiwyg content window.
-Paste in your video where it says "Paste Your Video Code Here".
+Click the MediaPass&#8482; "mediapass video" button of your wysiwyg content window.
+Paste in your video embed code, replacing the text "Paste Your Video Code Here".
 You can also set the delay and title within the WordPress shortcode you see.

-= Where can I learn more about using MediaPass and the plugin? =
+= Where can I learn more about using MediaPass&#8482; and the plugin? =

 For more information, please visit http://www.mediapass.com/wordpress

 == Screenshots ==

-1. Highlight the content you wish to protect, then click on the subscription option you wish to use.
-The content will become wrapped by shortcodes.
+1. Post editor - Highlight the content you wish to protect, then click on the subscription style you wish to use.
-2. Screenshot 2
-These are the three MediaPass subscription options.
-In order from left to right, the buttons are for the following options: page overlay, in-page, video overlay.
+2. Post list - Simply enable subscriptions by post with one click.
+3. Category list - Simply enable subscriptions for all posts under a particular category with one click.
+4. Pricing configuration - Easily manage your subscription prices all in one place.

 == Changelog ==

+= 2.1 =
+* Major bug fixes.

+= 2.02 =
+* Minor bug fixes.

+= 2.01 =
+* Minor bug fixes.

+= 2.0 =
+* Add more options to enable premium content.

+= 1.0 =
+* Add Video Overlay option.
+* Imported mediapass.com account settings.

 = 0.9.5 =
 * Upon successful association of MediaPass account with plugin, activate the site and set the default mode to "exclude" to accomodate new defaults